 Loki’s genre mix includes workplace dramedy and as such, the pacing seems snoozy at first, as creator Michael Waldron and director Katie Herron present a narrative to deliver emotional impact.
-However the early, devoid of action office scenes do an awesome job developing a friendship between Loki, a man without friends, and Mobius, a workaholic with one close friend (been there,) a friend who by episode four appears to be keeping important secrets from him.
+However the early, devoid of action office scenes do an awesome job developing a friendship between Loki, a man without friends, and Mobius, a workaholic with one close friend, a friend who by episode four appears to be keeping important secrets from him.
 That Judge Renslayer can be pretty sneaky.
-She’d likely be my TVA frenemy.

 Loki, as evidenced by the many Loki variants introduced in the fun, zany episode five, has never been able to change his mischievous trickster identity and as such has never been able to trust people or be trusted enough to have friends.
-Been there.
-Oh wait.
-No I haven’t.
-I was just trying to be like my TVA best friend.
-The show seems to be speaking to the boxes we put ourselves and others in and why Loki’s line that “No one bad is ever truly bad and no one good is every truly good,” serves as the beating heart behind the metaphorical curtain, as we wait for the finale and the reveal of the literal man behind the curtain pulling all the strings.
-If the show and this post feature any more Wizard of Oz references btw we all might have to start singing.
+The show seems to be speaking to the boxes we put ourselves and others in and why Loki’s line that “No one bad is ever truly bad and no one good is every truly good,” serves as the beating heart behind the metaphorical curtain, as we wait for the final reveal of the literal man behind the curtain pulling the strings.
+If the show and this post feature any more Wizard of Oz references btw, we all might have to start singing.

 Some hope the villain exposed will be another Loki variant, so that the Loki who finally opened himself up to letting people in and to the possibility that he is capable of doing good, will have the chance to defeat his inner demon made real!
 Mind-bending, meta, and epic!
 With several questions remaining unanswered, Wednesday’s finale is gearing up to alter the future of Marvel.
 New variants of heroes and villians may show up everywhere.
 But, no one bad is ever truly bad and no one good is ever truly good.